OpenClaw: Viral AI Sidekick That Puts You and Your Data at Risk

-If you haven’t been following recent AI tooling discussions, you may have missed Moltbot (formerly Clawdbot).
+If you haven’t kept up with AI tooling discussions, you may have missed OpenClaw (formerly Moltbot and Clawdbot).
 Marketed as “The AI that actually does things,” it acts as your personal AI assistant that can clear your inbox, send emails, manage your calendar, and even check you in for flights.
 It also acts out – to say the least.

 What sets Moltbot apart from cloud-only assistants is its deep integration with applications already running on your system, such as WhatsApp, Telegram, Slack, and Discord.
 It interacts directly with your operating system to manage everyday tasks, bringing AI assistance into your local workflow rather than keeping it locked behind a web interface.